 Some of the most significant indicators were replaceable parts, how many pieces were in the upper, and toughness and thickness of the upper material.
 Understandably, a shoe that uses a thick upper material with limited seams and heavy glue and threading will do better than a thin upper with light threading and lots of seams.
 A shoe that uses plastic or nylon in its sole instead of carbon will likewise see performance degeneration well before the carbon sole.

-The Sidi Wire Vents had the most durable features and topped this measure.
-They use a tough Techpro microfiber with heavy stitching that not only resists scuffing and tearing reasonably well but will also do a better job of holding its shape and resisting the elements than some of the other shoes.
+The Scott Road RC SLs and Sidi Wire Vents had the most durable features and topped this measure.
+Sidi uses a tough Techpro microfiber upper with heavy stitching that not only resists scuffing and tearing reasonably well but will also do a better job of holding its shape and resisting the elements than some of the other shoes.
 Its thick, full carbon sole will also take more abuse than some of the thinner soles and certainly some of the composite materials like plastic and nylon.
-What we're super stoked about is replaceable toe pad (which is also a sliding vent cover).
+What we're super stoked about its replaceable toe pad (which is also a sliding vent cover).
 The toe and heel are the two parts of the shoe that take damage every single time you stop (unless you're one of those monsters who insists on track standing at every light).
 The Sidis are the only shoe in our lineup to have a replaceable toe pad.

-Coming up behind them are the Lake CX237s, which we affectionately call workhorses.
-They use full grain leather, widely considered to be the most durable form of leather, for their upper.
-Like the Shimano S-Phyre, they use a single piece to cut down on seams and vulnerabilities, whereas the Sidis use a few pieces for its upper.
+Coming up behind them are the Lake offerings.
+The CX402s and the CX237s are both tough puppies.The more affordable CX237s use full grain leather, widely considered to be the most durable form of leather, for their upper.
+The CX402s use K-lite kangaroo leather, which is widely considered to be the toughest natural leather out there.
+Like the Shimano S-Phyre, both pairs of Lakes use a single piece to cut down on seams and vulnerabilities, whereas the Sidis use a few pieces for its upper.
 But like the Sidis, the Lakes' strength is aided by their heavy duty stitching.
-They also have a thick carbon fiber sole comparable to the Italian shoes, but they leave their sole vulnerable to wear by only having a replaceable heel pad, leaving the toe to slowly wear down over time until to begins to damage the sole and upper.
+Both the CX402s and CX237s also have a thick carbon fiber sole comparable to the Italian shoes, but they leave their sole vulnerable to wear by only having a replaceable heel pad, leaving the toe to slowly wear down over time until to begins to damage the sole and upper.

 Once again, the Mavics deserve mention here.
 One would think that such a carbon-intense shoe would be the most durable shoe.
 That's a reasonable consideration.
 They have a stiff carbon framed upper, their Energy Frame, atop a light mesh material.
 Below that is their Energy Full Carbon SLR Outsole.
 That's great, but the weakness is that neither heel pad nor toe pad are replaceable and they're both reasonably piddly.
 To top it off, and this is the real concern, their vents in the outsole are enormous, running along most of the middle of the foot and another at the toe.
 They are large enough that they could potentially allow stones, rocks, and sticks to poke through and do damage.
 The Shimanos also have large vents, but not nearly as large as the Mavics and only at the toe and heel.
 Both the Sidis and Lakes have vents, but they are less than the size of a fingernail.